Street parking restrictions

 Parking on Verges

 Consent must be obtained from the owner or occupier of land (or property) before a person may drive, park, or stand a vehicle on the road verge adjacent to that land.
-If consent has not been provided by the owner or occupier, they may report details of the offending vehicle to City Rangers.
+If consent has not been provided by the owner or occupier, they may report details of the offending vehicle to City Officers.

 Parking near intersections